Obtaining an F-1 Visa

-Canadians and Bermudians seeking entry as students do not need a visa stamp in their passport to enter the United States.
+Citizens of Canada and Bermuda seeking entry as students do not need a visa stamp in their passport to enter the United States.
 You are exempt from the visa application process, although you are required to pay the Student and Exchange Visitor Information System (SEVIS) fee.
 Payment must be made before you travel.

-Present your I-20 Form (Certificate of Eligibility), along with your SEVIS fee receipt, evidence of adequate funding, and Canadian/Bermudian citizenship at the Port of Entry.
+Present your I-20 Form (Certificate of Eligibility), along with your SEVIS I-901 fee receipt, evidence of adequate funding, and Canadian/Bermudian citizenship at the Port of Entry.
 You will not be issued a visa but will receive an I-94 Departure card, which with the I-20 gives you permission to stay in the United States.
 Compliance with all U.S. laws regarding entry applies as it does to all other nationalities.
 For further information on entry issues see the Bureau of Consular Affairs website.

 Permanent residents (Landed Immigrants) of Canada must apply for a nonimmigrant visa unless you hold a passport of a country that participates in the U.S. Visa Waiver Program (VWP).